19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (8) The Minister may, by notification in theGazette, amend the First Schedule and may prescribe in the First Schedule —

-(a) different rates of contributions payable in respect of different types of wages; and
+(a) different rates of contributions payable in respect of different types of wages;

-(b) the payment of contributions on such additional wages as may be specified in the First Schedule to be based on the wages of an employee for the preceding year and to be adjusted at the end of the year or in the last month of his employment with the employer based on his actual wages for the year.
+(b) the payment of contributions on such additional wages as may be specified in the First Schedule, and the computation of such contributions which may —

+(i) be based on the wages of an employee for the preceding year or the current year; and

+(ii) be adjusted at the end of the year or in the last month of the employee’s employment with the employer based on the employee’s actual wages for the year; and

+[Act 6 of 2016 wef 01/11/2016]

+(c) modifications to the contributions payable on an employee’s additional wages for any year by any of the employee’s employers which the Board is satisfied —

+(i) are related in a manner approved by the Board; and

+(ii) meet any requirements specified by the Board.

+[Act 6 of 2016 wef 01/11/2016]

 [22/90; 27/92]